-The South of the state is going into a snap lockdown from 6pm tonight to prevent transmission of COVID-19 in the community.
+The south of Tasmania is going into a snap lockdown from 6pm tonight after an "increasing number" of contacts connected to the COVID positive man have now been identified.

-A primary contact of the man had also left home quarantine, had been fined, and is now in hotel quarantine.
+A primary contact of the man has also left home quarantine, has been fined, and is now in hotel quarantine.

 "As I have said many times, the safety of Tasmanians is of the utmost importance.
 It has been our singular goal from day one to keep Tasmanians safe," Mr Gutwein said.

-"We can't continue to wait to find out what has been going on...on Public Health advice, as a result of the circumstances we now face, there will be a three day snap lockdown in southern Tasmania.
+"We can't continue to wait to find out what has been going on...on Public Health advice, as a result of the circumstances we now face, there will be a three day snap lockdown in southern Tasmania," he said.

 "This will commence on 6pm tonight, and be in place for three days, and end on 6pm Monday 18, subject to Public Health advice."

-The lockdown comes after a 31-year-old man from NSW escaped from hotel quarantine in Hobart on Monday, and was later found by police on Tuesday afternoon.
+The lockdown comes after the 31-year old man from New South Wales escaped from hotel quarantine in Hobart on Monday, and was later found by police on Tuesday afternoon.